pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 By the end of Day 30, you should have:

-âœ… Routines established and working âœ… Quality standards met consistently âœ… Systems prepared for scaling âœ… Team empowered and productive âœ… Financial systems operational âœ… Client success systems working âœ… Documentation complete âœ… 30-day goals achieved âœ… 90-day plan ready âœ… Sustainable operations established
+✅ Routines established and working
+✅ Quality standards met consistently
+✅ Systems prepared for scaling
+✅ Team empowered and productive
+✅ Financial systems operational
+✅ Client success systems working
+✅ Documentation complete
+✅ 30-day goals achieved
+✅ 90-day plan ready
+✅ Sustainable operations established

 ## Implementation Templates